Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Abstract

 \section{Abstract}

-Dynamical networks are characterized by large complex graphs of interactions.
-We suggest a procedure of simplifying the structure of such graphs while preserving the spectrum of their weighted adjacency matrix.
-As the process of isospectral graph reductions maintains the spectrum of the matrix up to some known set it is possible to estimate the spectrum of the original matrix by considering Gershgorin-type estimates associated with the reduced matrix.
-The main result of this paper is that eigenvalue estimates improve for all known methods as the matrix size is reduced.
-Moreover, our procedure of isospectral graph reductions is very flexible and in particular can be used to obtain better eigenvalue estimates of a matrix with complex valued entries to whatever degree is desired.
+Via the process of isospectral graph reduction the adjacency matrix of a graph can be reduced to a smaller matrix while its spectrum is preserved up to some known set.
+It is then possible to estimate the spectrum of the original matrix by considering Gershgorin-type estimates associated with the reduced matrix.
+The main result of this paper is that eigenvalue estimates associated with Gershgorin, Brauer, Brualdi, and Varga improve as the matrix size is reduced.
+Moreover, given that such estimates improve with each successive reduction, it is also possible to estimate the eigenvalues of a matrix with increasing accuracy by repeated use of this process.